samuelpeers-mhi/terraform/website/guides/core-workflow.html.md

 Once the plan is complete, the status update indicates whether there were any changes in the speculative plan, right from the pull request view.

+    [ ktagg confusion: "no changes" compared to what? compared to the previous individual change? compared to the collaborative state file? ]

     [ Multi-screenshot of "No Changes." and "1 to add, 0 to change, 0 to destroy." status updates. ]